 Through the Fitbit app, a user can add any city he/she would like to the weather.
 Once the city is loaded on the app, the weather will display on the Ionic.

 When clicked upon, the weather reveals what city is being measured, the day, temperature in Fahrenheit and in Celsius, sunset time, and precipitation chance.
-The weather app also gives hourly weather for the current day by 2-hour increments and gives future forecast for the next three days.
-The future forecast includes temperature and precipitation chance.
+The weather app also gives hourly weather for the current day by 2-hour increments and gives a future forecast for the next three days.
+The future forecast includes temperature and precipitation chances.

 The timer app has the capability to be a stopwatch and count up for any amount of time, or it also has the capability to be a countdown watch where the user can set the time by swiping the screen down.